Very Very Old Fitzgerald Bourbon

 Most commonly seen is the 8-year-old Very Old, followed by the Very Xtra Old 10-year-old (often referred to as VXO) and Very Very Old 12-year-old.
 The Very Very Old 15-year-old and Very Very Old 18-year-old are rarely seen.

 Prior to 1962, the 10 and 12 were only labeled "Very Old" (instead of with two "verys").
 In 1960, the 10 year old began appearing with a green Bottled-in-Bond stamp, and in 1962 the "Very Xtra Old" designation seems to have been phased in.
 In 1962, the 12yo began appearing with a green stamp.
 In 1964 (or perhaps later 1963), the 12 was restyled and renamed "Very Xtra Old" and Very Very Old," respectively.
-You will find bottled-1963 12yo VVOF in both name styles, but we're not sure if those weren't actually labeled for retail sale until 1964.
+You will find bottled-1963 12yo VVOF in both name styles.

-Very Old Fitzgeralds are often found with a personalized label -- typically on the shoulder -- stating that it was bottled for a person or organization.
+Very Old Fitzgerald often turns up with a personalized label -- typically on the shoulder, but sometimes on the main label -- stating that it was bottled for a person or organization.
 This was a service promoted around the holiday season, similar to the way you can get a custom-engraved bottle of Johnnie Walker Blue today.
-Other editions were special releases, bottled exclusively for certain people and organizations (notably the Chicago Blackhawks and Wirtz family), and some may read "Barrel 121 Proof" on the shoulder label.
+There were also special release editions, bottled exclusively for hotels or organizations (notably the Chicago Blackhawks and Wirtz family), and some will read "Barrel 121 Proof" on the shoulder label.
+Additionally, there are rare versions botttled as 14-year-old, 16-year-old, and other ages.

 There were also special-edition decanters younger than the 8-year-old; however, these tend to qualify as just "Old Fitzgerald" (which can still be quite collectible) rather than being in the "Very..." category.